ericsonga/APCSAReview/_sources/Conditionals/threeOrMore.rst

       }
    }

 .. note:: Another way to handle 3 or more conditional cases is to use the ``switch`` and ``break`` keywords, but these will not be on the exam.
+For a tutorial on using switch see https://docs.oracle.com/javase/tutorial/java/nutsandbolts/switch.html.

 **Check your understanding**